-The Prisoners of Breendonk: Personal Histories from a World War II Concentration Camp contains over 225 photographs and drawings.
+The Prisoners of Breendonk: Personal Histories from a World War II Concentration Camp contains over 225 illustrations, including many photographs and drawings.

 Here are the main sources: